labgem/PPanGGOLiN/docs/user/practicalInformation.md

 The benefit of this approach is the ability to exclusively store and manipulate pangenomes using PPanGGOLiN through this single file.
 It encapsulates all pertinent information regarding the analysis performed, including parameters applied and the entirety of the pangenomic data.
 It can be used to generate or regenerate flat output files describing the pangenomes content with dedicated commands (`write_pangenome`, `write_genomes`, `fasta` and `draw`).

-Once the pangenome is established, including gene clustering, partitioning, optional prediction of Regions of Genomic Plasticity (RGPs), Spots of insertions, and functional modules, it becomes a versatile input for various PPanGGOLiN commands.
-For instance, the [`msa` command](MSA.md) generates multiple sequence alignments of genes, the [`projection` command](./projection.md) annotates with external genomes with pangenome content, and the [`context` command](./genomicContext.md) identifies genomic contexts of protein of interest.
+Once the pangenome is established, including gene clustering, partitioning, optional prediction of Regions of Genome Plasticity (RGP), Spots of insertions, and functional modules, it becomes a versatile input for various PPanGGOLiN commands.
+For instance, the [`msa` command](MSA.md) generates multiple sequence alignments of genes, the [`projection` command](./projection.md) annotates external genomes with the pangenome content, and the [`context` command](./genomicContext.md) identifies genomic contexts of proteins of interest.

 PPanGGOLiN utilizes the [pytable](https://www.pytables.org/index.html) Python library for handling the pangenome HDF-5 file.
 While graphical user interface tools like ['ViTables'](https://vitables.org/index.html) allow manual exploration and editing of the file, it's cautioned against, as it may compromise compatibility with PPanGGOLiN.